hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

 * `network_tier` - (Optional) The [networking tier][network-tier] used for configuring
     this instance template.
 This field can take the following values: PREMIUM or STANDARD.
 If this field is not specified, it is assumed to be PREMIUM.

+The `ipv6_access_config` block supports:

+* `network_tier` - (Optional) The service-level to be provided for IPv6 traffic when the subnet has an external subnet.
+Only PREMIUM tier is valid for IPv6.

 The `alias_ip_range` block supports: